Ambition Scaling: Moving the Target as Model Capability Increases¶

 E -->|No| G[Comprehension debt,<br/>silent defects]

 Task growth is domain-asymmetric.
-Cursor's data shows documentation +62%, architecture +52%, code review +51%, learning +50% — versus UI/styling only +15% (Melas-Kyriazi, 2026).
-Capability gains accrue first to higher-order work where the prior boundary was set by reasoning, not by typing speed.
-At the extreme, Cursor's agent scaling report documents multi-week projects previously infeasible becoming tractable: a from-scratch web browser (1M+ lines, 1,000 files), a 3-week framework migration (+266K/−193K) (Cursor, 2026).
+Cursor's data shows documentation +62%, architecture +52%, code review +51%, learning +50% — versus UI and styling at only +15% (Melas-Kyriazi, 2026).
+Capability gains go first to higher-order work, where the boundary was set by reasoning, not typing speed.
+At the extreme, Cursor's agent scaling report documents previously infeasible multi-week projects becoming tractable: a from-scratch web browser (1M+ lines, 1,000 files) and a 3-week framework migration (+266K/−193K) (Cursor, 2026).

 For each model release, re-sort the task inventory across three buckets.
 Items shift left as capability rises: